lg609/Robotics_Computational-Motion-Planning/README.md

 # Robotics: Computational Motion Planning

 This repository contains notes and assignment for the University of Pennsylvania/Coursera in the Robotics Specialization: Computational Motion Planning.
-If you are student in this course, please do not plagiarize this work as it violates the Honor Code. — Edit
+If you are student in this course, please do not plagiarize this work as it violates the Honor Code.

 I am still taking the course.
 Therefore, I just have the first assignment: